 Be careful when consuming beverages that advertise themselves as “0 grams of sugar” or “no added sugar.”
 These products might contain artificial sweeteners, which are hard on the digestive system.
 They may also contain calories, which can bring you out of your fast.

 The best way to use sweeteners on the keto diet while fasting is by preparing your own beverages at home.
 This will allow you to use safe and trusted ingredients that will align with your keto and fasting goals.

 For more information on keto-approved sweeteners, check out our article here!

-If you’re fasting for autophagy, you’d want to stick to a simple and effective rule – water, unsweetened tea or black coffee are okay, adding salt is fine, and the rest should be saved for your eating window.
+If you’re fasting for autophagy, you’ll want to stick to a simple and effective rule.
+Water, unsweetened tea or black coffee are okay.
+Adding salt is fine.
+Everything else should be saved for your eating window.

 What is your experience with fasting?
 How do you like your coffee best?
 Share your thoughts in the comments below!

 Enjoy this post?
 Save to your Pinterest for later reference!